opal/opal/docs/headless_browsers.md

 `chrome_cdp_interface.rb` is a node js + Opal script that does the main job.
 It runs any provided code on the running chrome server, catches errors and forwards console messages.

+### Firefox

+This runner tries to connect to `localhost:9333` (9333 is the default port for a headless firefox server used by Opal to prevent accidental connection to a lingering Chrome at port 9222) or runs the server on its own.
+It detects your platform and uses a default path to the Firefox executable (`Opal::CliRunners::Firefox#firefox_executable`), but you can override it by specifying `MOZILLA_FIREFOX_BINARY` environment variable.

+When the server is up and running it passes compiled js code to `lib/opal/cli_runners/firefox_cdp_interface.rb` as a plain input using stdin (basically, it's a second part of the runner).
+`firefox_cdp_interface.rb` is a node js + Opal script that does the main job.
+It runs any provided code on the running chrome server, catches errors and forwards console messages.

 ## Using a remote chrome server